-Senior Care Centers, LLC (or Senior Care) is a privately held company.
-During 2013, we entered into an amended and restated master lease agreement with Senior Care to include four skilled nursing properties which were previously operated by and subleased to Senior Care.
-Under the new amended and restated master lease agreement, Senior Care leases nine skilled nursing properties with a total of 1,190 beds owned by us representing approximately 11.3%, or \$104,984,000, of our total assets at December 31, 2013 and 11.3% of our combined rental revenue and interest income from mortgage loans recognized for the year ended December 31, 2013.
+In July 2014, Brookdale Senior Living, Inc. (or Brookdale), parent company of Brookdale Senior Living Communities, Inc. (or Brookdale Communities), merged with Emeritus Corporation.
+Brookdale Communities leases 37 assisted living properties with a total of 1,704 units owned by us representing approximately 8.3%, or \$79,745,000, of our total assets at December 31, 2014 and 12.2% of our combined rental revenue and interest income from mortgage loans recognized for the year ended December 31, 2014.